duytantran/dogs-vs-cats-convolution/README.md

 Since we have a binary outcome, we use the sigmoid function and binary cross-entropy loss function.
 If there are more than 2 outcomes, use softmax and categorial cross-entropy loss function.
 Used the Keras documentation a lot: https://keras.io/ .
 Especially the ImageDataGenerator, under Image Preprocessing, to avoid overfitting.
 Recommended to use as guideline!

+Started with a single convolutional layer, which gave an accuray ~75%.
+This was immensely improved after adding a second one, which gave an accuracy of 85% for the training set and 82% for the test set!
+The accuracy can of course be increased by adding more layers, and/or increasing the target_size and input_shape dimensions.
+In my case, I used 64, but if you have a GPU and a lot of coffee, go for it!
+BEWARE: the input_shape parameter is only run once in the Convolution2D function.

 The CNN model, step by step:
 * Step 1: Convolution
 * Step 2: Max Pooling